-ID of the specific objective 2.2 Title of the specific objective Increased awareness of energy saving, sorting waste and re-use, and the more efficient management of common water resources resources.
+ID of the specific objective 2.2 Title of the specific objective Increased awareness of energy saving, sorting waste and re-use, and the more efficient management of common water resources The results are reflected in the share of respondents in the programme area who are aware of environmentally-friendlier and more considerate methods of energy and resource consumption and who can cooperate in the joint management of shared resources.
 Common water resources, especially in the coastal area, are well managed.
 Expected result: The everyday behaviour of inhabitants has become more considerate towards resource efficiency.
 The management of common water resources has improved.

-Specific objective 2.2 - Increased awareness of energy saving, sorting waste and re-use, and the more efficient management of common water resources ID Indicator Measurement unit Baseline value Baseline year Target value (2023) Source of data Frequency of reporting S04 Awareness of people in terms of resource 43.00 2014 53.00 A survey and Assessment at the beginning (2014), in the efficiency familiar with the targeted information from middle (2018, 2020), at the end of the topics environment experts programme (2023).
-S05 Cooperation intensity between institutions in % of institutions that carry 36.00 2014 59.00 A survey about existing Assessment at the beginning (2014), in the the management of water bodies and coastal out regular co-op. activities water management middle (2018, 2020), at the end of the areas practices programme (2023).
+Speci ific objective 2.2 - Increased awareness of energy saving, sorting waste and re-use, and the more efficient management of common water resources ID Indicator Measurement unit Baseline value Baseline year Target value (2023) Source of data Frequency of reporting S04 Awareness of people in terms of resource efficiency % of persons who are very familiar with the targeted topics 2014 53.00 A survey and information from environment experts Assessment at the beginning (2014), in the middle (2018, 2020), at the end of the programme (2023).
+S05 Cooperation intensity between institutions in the management of water bodies and coastal areas - 36.00 2014 59.00 A survey about existing water management practices Assessment at the beginning (2014), in the middle (2018, 2020), at the end of the programme (2023).